Muirfield/pocketmine-plugins/SignWarp/README.md

 -------

 * 1.1.0 :
+  * Will not teleport if you are holding a sign.
   * Prevents blocks to be placed when teleporting.
-  * Touching a sign while holding a Sign stops teleports.
   * Use ManyWorlds teleport functionality when available.
 * 1.0.0 : First release